MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest3.md

 # 🔧 4.
-Challenge 3: Change data in SAP
+Challenge 3: Display data in SAP
 [< 🔌 Quest 2](Quest2.md) - **[Quest 4 >](Quest4.md)**

 In this challenge you will learn how to: